 For Select Coverage, additional visits are covered subject to the primary care office visit copayment when a network dietitian renders services.
 For Base Coverage, additional visits are subject to regular Plan benefits.
-These services may also be available online with a lower copayment.
+These services may also be available via telehealth provider visits with a lower copayment.